schollz/schollz.github.io.old/content/post/unique-words.md

 slug: words
 ---

-The internet is *not* a million monkeys typing on a keyboard.[^1] Although, there is a place on the internet that is,[^2] it seems that the current 25 billion or so webpages[^3] do not yet contain the sum of all possible thoughts.

-Its interesting to see how fast the number of possible pages drops as you elongate a sentence.
+All that humans has ever been written on the internet is not a million monkeys typing on a keyboard (although a million monkeys typing on a keyboard could produce all the current content),[^1] with exception of a website that generates random text.[^2] Still, it seems that the current 25 billion or so webpages[^3] do not yet contain the sum of all possible thoughts.
+Its interesting to see how fast the number drops for possible matches on a sentence as the sentence gets longer and longer.
 How many words does it take to be a unique sentence, on the internet?
 Surprisingly few.

 ## A quick experiment